Writer & Director

 Glenn Shea (Wathaurong/Ngarrindjeri) is an acclaimed, award-winning playwright (including recipient of the State Library of Victoria R.E Ross Trust Development Award and Play Writing Australia Script Workshop Selection Award), director and performer and was the first Aboriginal person to graduate NIDA with a degree in Dramatic Art.
 Glenn is a retired frontline Koorie juvenile justice worker from Wathaurong Aboriginal Cooperative, where he wrote the WEP, a full-time education and development program as well as a ten-day cultural gathering camp around the boundaries of Country for Aboriginal adolescent people who came into contact with the criminal justice system.

 Glenn is the recipient of the 2020 NAIDOC Award for Elder and Respected Person Wathaurong Aboriginal Cooperative for outstanding cultural/program service to community.
-Glenn also works as an actor, and has just started a new role at La Mama Theatre as their First Nations Producer!
+Glenn also works as an actor, and is the First Nations Producer at La Mama Theatre.

 Glenn’s personal experience working with children within the criminal justice system and his lived experience as a Stolen Generation child have informed the powerful story, An Indigenous Trilogy.
 It has been in a cultural development for over two decades, receiving accolades at various stages.
 It will culminate years of research, sensitive community outreach, presentation to Elders and young people, careful planning, consideration for First Nations stories, song and dance and artistic development into an epic presentation.

 Tessa grew up on Ngunnawal country with Yirrganydji family on her mother’s side and lives and works on the land of the people of the Kulin Nation.